 MUS T151 Music Theory and Literature I (3 cr.)
-P: Successful completion of Music Fundamentals Online, T109 Rudiments of Music I with grade of C or higher or equivalent, Z211 Music Theory II with grade of C or higher, or consent of instructor.
+P: Music Fundamentals Online, or T109 Rudiments of Music I with grade of C or higher, or Z211 Music Theory II with grade of C or higher.
 Introduction to the literature and analysis of music.
 Introduction to diatonic harmony. (fall)

 MUS T152 Music Theory and Literature II (3 cr.)
-P: Either (1) T151 Music Theory and Literature I (minimum grade D-) and T109 Rudiments of Music I (minimum grade C) or equivalent, or (2) a grade of C or better in T151.
-Diatonic harmony continued, and introduction to chromatic harmony.
+P: T151 Music Theory and Literature I. Diatonic harmony continued, and introduction to chromatic harmony.
 Two-voice counterpoint and study of small forms. (spring)

 MUS T231 Musical Skills II (1 cr.)
 P: T109 Rudiments of Music I or equivalent, T132 Musical Skills I, and T151 Music Theory and Literature I or consent of instructor.

 It is strongly recommended that this course be taken concurrently with T251 Music Theory and Literature III.
 Melody, harmony, and counterpoint continued; some chromaticism.
 Aural skills, music reading, and keyboard.
 A grade of C or higher is required. (fall, spring)